The Ultimate New England Fall Road Trip Itinerary (6 States)

 Okay – at this point, you have two options.
 (Well, actually, the options are endless, but I’m only giving you two!)

-FYI: Montgomery is almost the start of the famous Highway 100 that runs the full length of Vermont and has been said to be the most scenic route in the state, especially in the Fall.
-I completely concur!!
-It is a leaf-peeping paradise!
+🍁 FYI: Montgomery is the start of the famous Highway 100 that runs the full length of Vermont and has been said to be the most scenic route in the state, especially in the Fall.
+I completely agree!!
+It’s a leaf-peeping paradise!

-We ate a delicious pizza dinner at a pub in Montgomery and Stealth camped on the outskirts of town for FREE!
+For dinner grab a homemade pizza at the pub in Montgomery and camp on the outskirts of town for FREE!

 The hunt for covered bridges, New England Road Trip!